Chocolate Easter Nests

 Chocolate Easter NestsPin

-To add to that, this chocolate Easter nests recipe also boasts other benefits.
-The base ingredient is chocolate buckini clusters.
-They’re made using buckwheat groats, which is a highly nutritious prebiotic-rich food.
-They’re a good source of easily digestible minerals such as zinc and magnesium, and also offer anti-inflammatory and antioxidant properties.
+To add to that, these little nests also boast plenty of other benefits.
+Many recipes use fried noodles as the base ingredient.
+These have been replaced in this version with chocolate buckini clusters, a cereal made using buckwheat groats – which is a highly nutritious prebiotic-rich food.
+They’re a good source of minerals such as zinc and magnesium and also offer anti-inflammatory and antioxidant properties.

 Ingredients Needed For This Recipe